jonathansrinivasan/ViT_paper/README.md

 1. MSAs improves accuracy and generlization by flattening loss landscapes.
 ViTs suffer from non-convex losses, which can be fixed with large datasets and loss landscape smoothing methods.
 2. MSAs and Conv have opposite behaviors, therefore, they are complementary.
-3. Multi-stage neural networks behave like a series of small individual models.
-4. Authors propose ALterNet, a model that replaces Conv blocks at the end of a stage with MSA blocks.
+3. Authors propose ALterNet, a model that replaces Conv blocks at the end of a stage with MSA blocks.
 AlterNet outperforms CNN models in both large and small datasets.

 ## Analysis

-From the title of the article, I assumed the authors would explain just about vision transformers, however,
+The title of the article is misleading, because I assumed the authors would talk about vision transofrmers as a whole.
+Instead, the authors mainly focused on the multi-headed self-attention layers, and it was all in relation to Convs.

 ## Resources